Widgets are blocks of content that can be shown in widget areas such the homepage, sidebars and footer.

 Setting Page Templates

 The template a page used determines the sidebar it uses.
-You can set a page template in the Page Attributes box.
+You can set a page template in the Template section of the editor’s sidebar.
 Read Page Templates for more information.

 A sidebar will not show if no widgets have been added to it.
 Sometimes you might have a sidebar with widgets but not want to show it on a specific page or post.
 When adding or editing the page or post, check the box for “Hide sidebar widgets” under Options in the Document panel.

 WordPress comes with a set of standard widgets (tag cloud and recent comments, to name a few).
 Our themes add most of the following custom widgets.